adammiller1/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 }
 ```

-Here is an example where the application retrieves data to perform an aggregation, which could be done by the database instead.
-The application is calculating total sales by getting every record for all orders sold, and then calculating the total sales value from those records.
+In the next example, the application retrieves data to perform an aggregation that could be done by the database instead.
+The application calculates total sales by getting every record for all orders sold, and then computing the sum over those records.
 You can find the complete sample [here][sample-app].

 ```csharp
 public async Task<IHttpActionResult> AggregateOnClientAsync()